uber/h3/README.md

 #### Compilation

-From the repository you would then compile like so:
+From the repository root, you can compile H3 with:

 ```
+mkdir build
+cd build
-cmake .
+cmake ..
 make
 ```

+**Note**: There are several ways to build H3 with CMake; the method above is just one example that restricts all build artifacts to the `build` directory.

-You can install system-wide with:
+You can install system-wide (from the `build` directory) with:

 ```
 sudo make install
 ```

-To clean the directory of any build artifacts and return it to its initial checked out state, run:
+If using the method above, from the repository root, you can clean all build artifacts with:

 ```
-git clean -ffdx
+rm -rf build
 ```

-**Warning**: This will remove **all** files not commited to the repo.
-Make sure you've committed your work!

 #### Testing